Post job

 Use all basic hand tools-Tape Measure-String Line-Level-Chop saw*Run some small equipment*Follows all safety procedures*Follow all OSHA requirements*Wears all appropriate PPE

-• The most important skills for a construction labour to have in this position are math skills.
-In this excerpt that we gathered from a construction labour resume, you'll understand why: "construction laborers and some helpers need to perform basic math calculations while measuring on jobsites or assisting a surveying crew."
-According to resumes we found, math skills can be used by a construction labour in order to "use math and hand tools, read blueprints. "
+Math skills.
+The most essential soft skill for a construction labour to carry out their responsibilities is math skills.
+This skill is important for the role because "construction laborers and some helpers need to perform basic math calculations while measuring on jobsites or assisting a surveying crew."
+Additionally, a construction labour resume shows how their duties depend on math skills: "use math and hand tools, read blueprints. "

-• Color vision is also an important skill for construction labours to have.
-This example of how construction labours use this skill comes from a construction labour resume, "construction laborers and helpers may need to be able to distinguish colors to do their job" Read this excerpt from a resume to understand how vital it is to their everyday roles and responsibilities, "performed physical labor at various construction jobs gaining skills and knowledge in the field of construction under professional supervision. "
+Color vision.
+This is an important skill for construction labours to perform their duties.
+For an example of how construction labour responsibilities depend on this skill, consider that "construction laborers and helpers may need to be able to distinguish colors to do their job."
+This excerpt from a resume also shows how vital it is to everyday roles and responsibilities of a construction labour: "performed physical labor at various construction jobs gaining skills and knowledge in the field of construction under professional supervision. ".

-• In order for certain construction labour responsibilities to be completed, the job requires the skill "physical stamina."
-According to a construction labour resume, "construction laborers and helpers must have the endurance to perform strenuous tasks throughout the day" As an example, this snippet was taken directly from a resume about how this skill applies: "demonstrate physical strength, stamina, attention to safety, heavy equipment operation knowledge, and teamwork. "
+Physical stamina.
+For certain construction labour responsibilities to be completed, the job requires competence in "physical stamina."
+The day-to-day duties of a construction labour rely on this skill, as "construction laborers and helpers must have the endurance to perform strenuous tasks throughout the day."
+For example, this snippet was taken directly from a resume about how this skill applies to what construction labours do: "demonstrate physical strength, stamina, attention to safety, heavy equipment operation knowledge, and teamwork. "

-• Yet another important skill that a construction labour must demonstrate is "physical strength."
-Construction laborers and helpers must often lift heavy materials or equipment This is clearly demonstrated in this example from a construction labour who stated: "strengthened and improved roofing skills formulated more efficient work for crew members and i assembled and operated various types of equipment"
+Physical strength.
+Another crucial skill for a construction labour to carry out their responsibilities is "physical strength."
+A big part of what construction labours relies on this skill, since "construction laborers and helpers must often lift heavy materials or equipment."
+How this skill relates to construction labour duties can be seen in an example from a construction labour resume snippet: "strengthened and improved roofing skills formulated more efficient work for crew members and i assembled and operated various types of equipment"

 Construction Labour Resume